-- How to Find Accounts and Passwords on iPhone and iPad
+- How to find saved passwords on iPhone and iPad

 - What are the AutoFill Passwords?

-- How to Delete Multiple Saved Passwords from iCloud Keychain
+- How to delete accounts and passwords from iCloud Keychain

-- How to Manually Add Password to iCloud Keychain
+- Manually add a password to iCloud Keychain

-How to Find Accounts and Passwords on iPhone and iPad
+How to find saved passwords on iPhone and iPad

-- Tap on Website & App Passwords.
+- Tap Website & App Passwords.
 Authenticate using FaceID or TouchID.

-- Now, ask it ‘Show all my passwords.’
+- Now, ask Siri ‘Show all my passwords.’

 - You can also ask Siri for specific passwords.
 For this, say something like, ‘Show my Gmail password,’ or ‘Show my Twitter password.’

 - Next, authenticate using Touch ID or Face ID.
-You will be inside the Settings app where you can view, copy, or AirDrop your credentials.
+You’ll be inside Settings where you can view, copy, or AirDrop your credentials.

 What are the AutoFill Passwords?

-When Autofill Passwords is enabled, you automatically see the username/email (password is not shown but auto-filled) above the keyboard (or tap the key icon) when you are on a website or app’s login field.
-It is super handy.
+When Autofill Passwords is enabled, you automatically see the username/email (password is not shown but auto-filled) above the keyboard (or tap the key icon) when you’re on a website or app’s login field.
+It’s super handy.

 However, Apple provides you the option to disable this feature.
-For this, tap on the toggle next to Autofill Passwords under the Settings app → Passwords & Accounts.
-After this, you will have to manually follow the above steps, see/copy the username + password, and type/paste it.
+To do so, tap on the toggle next to Autofill Passwords under Settings → Passwords & Accounts.
+After this, you’ll have to manually follow the above steps, see/copy the username + password, and type/paste it.

-How to Delete Multiple Saved Passwords from iCloud Keychain
+How to delete accounts and passwords from iCloud Keychain

-- Tap on Website & App Passwords.
+- Tap Website & App Passwords.
 Authenticate using TouchID or FaceID.

-- Select the desired entries, and tap on Delete and confirm.
+- Select the desired entries, and tap Delete and confirm.

-- Open the Settings app and tap on Passwords & Accounts.
+- Open Settings and tap Passwords & Accounts.

 - Type website, username, password.
 Finally, tap Done.

-- Launch the Settings app and tap on Passwords & Accounts.
+- Launch Settings and tap Passwords & Accounts.

 - Now you can tap the username and password field to make the changes.
 From here, you can also delete this entry from the Keychain.
 Finally, tap Done.

-In iOS 13, if you use the same password on more than one site or app, you will see a small triangle with an exclamation mark.
-When you tap on it, you see on which sites you have used this same password.
+In iOS 13, if you use the same password on more than one site or app, you’ll see a small triangle with an exclamation mark inside it.
+When you tap on it, you see which sites you’ve used this same password on.
 Pretty neat!

 Apple states that ‘Safari uses strong cryptographic techniques to regularly check derivations of your passwords against a list of breached passwords in a secure and private way that doesn’t reveal your password information – even to Apple.’

-I hope this article has helped you managing saved passwords and accounts on your iPhone and iPad.
+I hope this article helps you manage saved passwords and accounts on your iPhone and iPad.
 Let me know if you have any questions in the comments down below.